Anthony-N-Kamau/Dutch-forest-change-detection/README.md

 - Annual median compositing can obscure short-lived intra-seasonal dynamics.
 - NDVI alone cannot fully distinguish drought stress from actual tree removal; canopy height models or complementary datasets would strengthen causal claims.
 - A Sentinel-2 L2A processing baseline change during the study period is a possible (unresolved) source of systematic bias.

-## License

-Add a license of your choice (e.g. MIT) if you intend this to be reused.